 Table of Contents

-NetBSD uses the X Window System to provide a graphical interface.
-In NetBSD 5.0, the amd64, i386, macppc, shark, sgimips, and sparc64 ports use X.Org and the rest use XFree86.
+NetBSD uses the X Window System (from X.Org) to provide a graphical interface.

 Please note that the X Window System is a rather bare bones framework.
-It acts as a base for modern desktop environments like GNOME or KDE, but they are not part of the X Window System.
+It acts as a base for modern desktop environments like MATE, or Xfce, but they are not part of the X Window System.
 NetBSD ships with the X Window System, but it does not include these desktop environments; they must be added via pkgsrc.

 When you start using X you'll find many new terms which you may find confusing at first.
 The basic elements are:

 An X server running on top of the hardware.
 The X server provides a standard way to display graphics (including fonts for text display) and get mouse/keyboard/other input.

 X clients.
 These are the programs you directly interact with.
 They run on top of the X server.
 A web browser like Firefox is an example of an X client.
 X is network-transparent, which means that you can run X clients on one machine, and the X server (i.e., the display, with video hardware) on another machine.